LonePineGames/friday-facts/_posts/2019-10-11-roads-to-prosperity.markdown

 But it gets even more complicated.
 The roads are split in order to conform to the elevation of terrain.
 Then there is Planner Mode, which allows you to plan roads before paying for them, and this means that splits must keep track of whether roads are completed or just planned.

-{% include video.html video="splits" image="splits.png"
+{% include video.html class="caption-top"
+  video="splits" image="splits.png"
   prefix="https://github.com/LonePineGames/lonepinegames.github.io/releases/download/v0.3.0/"
   description="How splits work" %}